 For our experimental results, we rendered several large scenes using depth peeling with the k-buffer.
 We used our current experimental implementation in OpenGL based on RMW textures to demonstrate the optimal throughput of the k-buffer.
 The k-buffer attribute parameters were varied and a 512×512 viewport was used.
 To simulate a hardware k-buffer, we used OpenGL with GLSL shaders, 32-bit RGBA floating-point textures, and no Z culling.
 Our test machine was running Linux with an AMD Opteron at 2.2 GHz, 4 GB RAM, and an NVIDIA GeForce 7900 GTX with driver 1.0-8774.
-The scenes were rendered with three different modes: traditional multi-pass, single-pass with the k-buffer, and single-pass with the
+The scenes were rendered with three different modes: traditional multi-pass, single-pass with the k-buffer, and single-pass with the k-buffer including heuristics to decrease RMW artifacts.
+The last mode was used to generate most of our images and involved sorting all the triangles by their centroid on the CPU and batching them in sorted order with 32 triangles per batch.
+In all cases, our timing results represent the average framerates observed when rendering the scene without deferred shading (see Table 1).
+When the pipeline is vertex limited, we get a linear speedup with respect to geometry passes.

-k-buffer Dataset Num Tris MP SP SPwH
+k-Buffer Dataset Num Tris MP SP SPwH

 4 RGBZ Dragon 871k 41.4 fps 139 fps 3.1 fps

 16 Z 10.3 fps 139 fps 2.6 fps

 4 RGBZ Powerplant 12.7M 5.1 fps 20.1 fps 0.2 fps

 16 Z 1.3 fps 20.1 fps 0.2 fps

 4 RGBZ Lucy 28.0M 0.4 fps 1.7 fps 0.2 fps

 16 Z 0.1 fps 1.7 fps 0.1 fps